Registration Process

 Am I required to be registered with the College to become a Registered Dietitian (RD)? |

 Yes.
 You must be registered with the College of Dietitians of Manitoba (the College) in order to legally work as a Dietitian in Manitoba.
-Even if you have a degree or experience working as a Dietitian in another country, you may not call yourself a Dietitian in Manitoba until you have become registered with the College. |
+Even if you have a degree or experience working in dietetics in another country, you may not call yourself a Dietitian in Manitoba until you have become registered with the College. |

 What are the registration requirements? |